sridharsabarish/yocto/Exercises/exercise4.md

 # Exercise: Explore a recipe

+## Objective
+- Explore a recipe
+- Understand what components make up a recipe.

+## Introduction

 * Yocto uses several metadata, of which the first and most importnat one is a recipe.
 * A recipe defines several tasks which could include how to
     - fetch,